If you you're on the hunt for some DIY Halloween costume inspiration, try this simple beer costume idea.

-If you do not feel like taking yourself too seriously for a costume party, dress up as one of your favorite beverages.
-To make your own beer can costume you will need to have basic sewing skills and intermediate computer skills.
-Although this project is not difficult to make, it will take up to a couple of hours.
-You do not need to know how to use a sewing machine to make a beer costume but it will speed up the process.
+To make your own homemade costume, you will need to have basic sewing skills and intermediate computer skills.
+Although this project isn't difficult, it could take a couple of hours.
+You don't need to know how to use a sewing machine to make a beer costume, but it will speed up the process.

 Things You'll Need

 Cut off the bottom lining of the collapsible hamper.
 The hamper will serve as the skeleton of the beer can costume.
 Your arms will go through the top handles of the hamper, which will be your shoulder straps.

 You can wear a tank top, t-shirt or hoodie underneath, depending on whether you'll be outside trick-or-treating or inside at a

 Measure the hamper's circumference and height.
 Add 2 inches to both measurements and cut the silver fabric this length and height.
 For example, if the hamper measures 26 inches tall and 36 inches around, cut the fabric so it is 28 inches tall and 38 inches long.